-The final research component of the program will be a dissertation which will involve research on a specific project, a seminar and dissertation describing the research in detail.
+The final research component of the program will be a dissertation which will involve research on a specific project, a seminar and thesis describing the research in detail.

-During your enrolment in the dissertation component of this program you will work under supervision and be required to meet regularly with your supervisor.
-It is recommended that you discuss on-campus attendance requirements of your research project with your supervisor at the start of the dissertation.
+During enrolment in the dissertation component of the program students will work under supervision and be required to meet regularly with their supervisor.
+It is recommended that students discuss on-campus attendance requirements of their research project with their supervisor at the start of the dissertation.

-Depending on your project, attendance at off-campus locations may also be required.
-Where your project requires on-campus laboratory work, students are required to undertake their research at an appropriate laboratory on the Logan campus or according to the directions of the student's supervisor, and/or Program Director.
+Depending on the project, attendance at off-campus locations may also be required.
+Where the project requires on-campus laboratory work, students are required to undertake their research at an appropriate laboratory on the Gold Coast campus or according to the directions of the student's supervisor, and/or Program Director.